Niyati1/Android-Projects/README.md

 This repository contains various Android Projects.
 Below is the list of all android projects in this repository:

+1. NoStallin:
+    - Project Name: NoStallin
+    - Project Description: NoStatllin app allows the users add and read information about a men's restroom having a door or not.
+This crowd sourced data is then used to compute number of votes whether a restroom has a door or not.
+    -Technologies used: Android, Java, Google Firebase, Google Play Services, Google Maps, Google Places, Android Studio.

 2. Car Pool App (GoRide!):
     - Project Name: Car Pool App
     - Project Description: An android based carpool application in which a user can request for a shared ride and they can see a list of available users in a certain distance.